 - Take AFN considerations into account when entering the building.
-This means understanding that depending on any one individual's disability or AFN they may not understand or be able to follow commands to show their hands, to get on the ground or to move as directed.
-Individuals may exhibit behaviors that are counter-intuitive due to their disability or AFN, such as putting on headphones or laughing as a means of coping with the stress of the environment: - Remember that individuals who may approach law enforcement for assistance could be unable to hear, have limited understanding of the circumstances, or require escorting; - Ask individuals if they have a disability or AFN that they should be aware of and how they can assist them or accommodate their needs during evacuation; - Give concrete, plain directions; and - Use visual or gestural cues to assist individuals with disabilities and AFN during evacuation.
+This means understanding that depending on any one individual's access or functional need they may not understand or be able to follow commands to show their hands, to get on the ground, or to move as directed.
+Individuals may exhibit behaviors that are counterintuitive due to their having an access o functional need, such as putting on headphones or laughing as a means of coping with the stress of the environment; - Remember that individuals who may approach law enforcement for assistance could be unable to hear, have limited understanding of the circumstances, or require escorting;

+- Ask individuals if they have a disability or any AFN consideration that they should be aware of and how they can assist them or accommodate their needs during evacuation; - Give concrete, plain directions; and - Use visual or gestural cues to assist individuals with disabilities and other access or functional needs during evacuation.